1. What exactly do you know about the security of a block?

 35. What is a Blockchain client?

-A Blockchain client is referred to any node able to parse and verify the blockchain, its smart contracts and everything related.
-It also allows you/provides interfaces to create transactions and mine blocks which is the key for any blockchain interaction.
+Answer: A Blockchain client is referred to any node able to parse and verify the blockchain, its smart contracts and everything related.
+It also allows you/provides interfaces to create transactions and my blocks which is the key for any blockchain interaction.

 36. What is block time in Blockchain?

 In most cases, a Merkle tree comprises of two child nodes under each node on the network.
 This binary approach reinstated, although it still leaves a lot of room for future improvements.
-In fact, there does not appear to be a limit as to how many child nodes can be used per node to establish a more secure Merkle tree.
+There does not appear to be a limit as to how many child nodes can be used per node to establish a more secure Merkle tree.

-The blockchain supports has no parity when it comes to recording data or records of any type.
-This means that blockchain can have multiple use cases for different industry and verticals.
+Answer: The blockchain supports have no parity when it comes to recording data or records of any type.
+This means that blockchain can have multiple use cases for different industries and verticals.
 Anyone from startups to industries running supply chain management can use blockchain to store data and utilize the power of blockchain to their advantage.

 Some of the examples of blockchain record include the following: